-- Researchers from other institutions wishing to access the FSC study collection may contact the Assistant Director by email.
+- Researchers wishing to access the FSC study collection may contact the Assistant Director by email.
 Access requests should include a brief description of the research project, proposed study dates, and the researcher's institutional affiliation.

-Please note that catalog titles marked ON RESERVE are available for use ONLY within the FSC facility.
+Please note that titles designated as ON RESERVE in the catalog are available for use ONLY within the FSC facility.